 Now that you understand why some meetings fall apart, it’s much easier to get back on track.
 By creating an environment free of distractions and delays, you can host meetings that really let your team focus on the work.

-If you would like to learn more, you can reach out to Tim Price-Walker directly and visit the Microsoft Lync page to get more insights into running better meeting.
+If you would like to learn more, you can reach out to Tim Price-Walker directly and visit the Microsoft Lync page to get more insights into running better meetings.

 I have worked with a large number of corporate companies and seen the positive impact the solutions have made